Urbisin/Urbisin/README.md

-# Welcome to My Personal Repository!
+aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa# Welcome to My Personal Repository!

 👋 Hi!
 I'm **Sebastián**, a Computer Science student at the **Universidad de Ingeniería de Tecnología** in Perú.
 I'm currently in my sixth semester and have been passionate about technology and problem-solving from a young age.